 Queen's is the only university in Northern Ireland offering a degree in Midwifery.

 - Student exchange programmes enrich your ability to critically compare the diverse delivery of health care and practice from a more global perspective.
 As globalisation becomes increasingly important, the opportunity to study abroad, and experience another culture is a rewarding and meaningful experience.
-Students have the opportunity to apply for an international elective placement with the guidance and support from International co-ordinators in midwifery and each field of nursing.
+Final year students have the opportunity to apply for an international elective placement with the guidance and support from International co-ordinators in midwifery.

 - Midwives learn to be an integral part of a healthcare team.
-Within this School, multidisciplinary teams of medical students and nursing students work together during inter interprofessional learning scenarios.
+Within this School, multidisciplinary teams of medical students and midwifery students work together during interprofessional learning scenarios.
+Final year Midwifery students teach fourth year medical students about normal pregnancy and birth as part of this exercise.

 World Class Facilities